 2.1.
 The 5Q Diagnostic Test

 Purpose: This test allows leaders to assess the level of understanding and practice at any given point in time.
-This assesses the level of understanding and practice within an organization and not just in individuals.
+The instrument determines the level of clarity and activity within an organization and not just in individuals.
 In other words, it’s a look under the hood of the Body of Christ.

-Who does it?: As it is a 360 degree test (many respondents involved), we suggest that, depending on the size of the church/organisation, that about 5-10 people are nominated to take the test on behalf of the organization.
+Who does it?: As it is a 360-degree test (many respondents involved), we suggest that, depending on the size of the church/organization, that about 5-10 people are nominated to take the test on behalf of the team.

 Preparation: It is vital that each of the respondents have good working definitions of each of the various fivefold functions.
-These definitions ought to be the commonly agreed definitions that are arrived at in discussions and by engagement with the Scriptures themselves as well various books (e.g. 5Q or The Permanent Revolution, The Permanent Revolution Playbook (by Hirsch and Catchim), Creating a Missional Culture (JR, Woodward), Primal Fire (Neil Cole) on the topic.
-You can download the basic definitions used in 5Q here or use the extensive lists contained throughout the book.
+Commonly agreed definitions are developed in conversation and with engagement with the Scriptures.
+Numerous books (e.g., 5Q or The Permanent Revolution, The Permanent Revolution Playbook (by Hirsch and Catchim), Creating a Missional Culture (JR, Woodward), Primal Fire (Neil Cole) also support the conversation.
+You can download the necessary definitions used in 5Q here or use the extensive lists contained throughout the book.

-To get the most out of the tests, key leaders ought to read 5Q: Reactivating the Original Intelligence and Capacity of the Body of Christ (available on this site and through Amazon etc.).
-All other leaders in the church/organization (from cell leaders, leaders of 50, and above) should read the accessible and practical book by Alan Hirsch and Jessica Cruickshank called Activating 5Q: A User’s Guide to Understanding and Applying 5Q in Your Church or Organization (100M Publications, 2017) — to be released later in 2017.
+To get the most out of the tests, key leaders ought to read 5Q: Reactivating the Original Intelligence and Capacity of the Body of Christ (available on this site and through Amazon, etc.).
+Other leaders in the church/organization (from cell leaders, leaders of 50, and above) should read the short book by Alan Hirsch and Jessica Cruickshank called Activating 5Q: A User’s Guide to Understanding and Applying 5Q in Your Church or Organization (100M Publications, 2017).
+This book will be released later in 2017.

-Process: The person setting the assessment up will be asked to nominate respondents who are (1) in key leadership (includes senior and staff), and (2) those leaders are committed stakeholders (elders and ministry leaders) and have some long term experience of the organization.
-Each of these are then invited to fill out the questionnaire honestly and to the best of their abilities.
-It is important not to try stretch the answers in an aspirational way.
+Process: The person setting the assessment up will be asked to nominate respondents who are (1) in critical leadership (includes senior and staff), and (2) those leaders are committed stakeholders (elders and ministry leaders) and have some long-term experience of the organization.
+Each of these is then invited to fill out the questionnaire honestly and to the best of their abilities.
+It is important not to try to stretch the answers in an aspirational way.
 The diagnostic test, like all assessments, seeks to assess and compare actual levels of awareness and practice within the group.

-The test will give each group a readout indicating how individuals scored as well as a graph with a aggregated score.
-There is also a report that can be downloaded that will offer some strategic and tactical suggestions of how you might look at developing 5Q throughout the organization that you lead.
+The test will give each group a readout indicating how individuals scored as well as a graph with an aggregated score.
+A downloadable report offers strategic and tactical suggestions of how to develop 5Q throughout your organization.
 Respondents can also use the many tools that are listed in the second half of the book (5Q).
 We also suggest that you consider getting coaching from the 5Q Collective.